 If you have COPD, the right treatment protocol can help you manage your symptoms and reduce inflammation in the lungs.
-Dr. Mann may first want to run a series of diagnostic tests to determine the condition’s severity, and what treatment methods might be most effective.
+Your provider may first want to run a series of diagnostic tests to determine the condition’s severity, and what treatment methods might be most effective.

 Some of the common treatments for COPD include: